JAlcocerT/JAlcocerT/content/blog/selfhost-0925.md

 #docker system df
 #docker image prune -a
 #docker builder prune -a --force
+docker system prune --all --volumes #release space from old containers

 #docker system prune --all --volumes #just clean all...
 ```